Mount Salak: Animals

 Mount Salak is a habitat for a variety of animal species, including frogs, toads, reptiles, birds, and mammals.
 During research, D. M. Nasir (2003) from KSH forest faculty IPB found 11 frog and toad species in Lingkungan S (Environment S) at Ciapus Leutik, Desa Taman Sari, Bogor Residency.
 They are the Asian giant toad, the Asian common toad, the Java spadefoot toad, the Indian cricket frog, Huia masonii, Limnonectes kuhlii, Limnonectes macrodon, Limnonectes microdiscus, Rana chalconota, Rana erythraea, and Rana hosii.
 The findings did not include tree toads and other mountain toads that might also be found there.
 At Cidahu, bangkong bertanduk (Megophrys montana) and katak terbang (Rhacophorus reinwardtii) were found.

 Many reptiles, including lizards and snakes, live on Mount Salak.
 These include the chameleons Bronchocela jubata, Bronchocela cristatella, Kadal Kebun (Mabuya multifasciata), and Biawak Sungai (Varanus salvator).
 Some snakes living in Mount Salak are Ular Tangkai (Calamaria sp.), Ular Siput (Pareas carinatus), Ular Sanca Kembang (Python reticulatus), and many more.
 Mount Salak has become famous for its habitat for birds; there are at least 232 birds species in total.
 The most notable birds are Elang Jawa (Spizaetus bartelsi), Crested Serpent Eagle (Spilornis cheela), Ayam Hutan Merah (Gallus gallus), Cuculus micropterus, Phaenicophaeus javanicus, Phaenicophaeus curvirostris, Sasia abnormis, Dicrurus remifer, Cissa thalassina, Crypsirina temia, Burung Kuda (Garrulax rufifrons), Hypothymis azurea, Aethopyga eximia, Aethopyga mystacalis, and Lophozosterops javanicus.
 The notes about mammals indicate that there are not many living on Mount Salak, aside from leopards, silvery gibbons, Javan surilis, and sunda pangolins.

 Aircraft accidents

 In 2012, The Jakarta Post dubbed Mount Salak an "airplane graveyard".
 High turbulence and fast-changing weather conditions of the mountainous terrain are cited as contributing factors to multiple aviation crashes in the area.
 There were seven aviation crashes around Mount Salak between 2002 and 2012.

 One person was killed in the crash of a small aircraft in October 2002, seven in October 2003, two in April 2004, and five in June 2004.
-Eighteen people were killed in a crash of an Indonesian Air Force military plane in 2008.
+Eighteen people were killed in the crash of an Indonesian Air Force military plane in 2008.

-In 2012, three people were killed in a crash of a training aircraft not long before the SSJ-100 crash, which occurred on May 9, 2012: a Sukhoi Superjet 100 crashed into the mountain during a demonstration flight, killing all 45 people on board.
+In 2012, three people were killed in a crash of a training aircraft not long before the SSJ-100 crash, which occurred on May 9, 2012, when a Sukhoi Superjet 100 crashed into the mountain during a demonstration flight, killing all 45 people on board.